kumrajbiz/WatherMapMicroserviceReacttV2/README.md

 ### Jenkins

-Pipeline scripts loacted at pipeline/jenkins
+Pipeline scripts loacted at pipeline/jenkins configuration and functionality  will be demonstrate at demo

 ### AWS

-Pipeline scripts loacted at pipeline/aws
+Pipeline scripts loacted at pipeline/aws configuration and functionality  will be demonstrate at demo

 ### TravisCI